Mkgeek23/Game-Engine/README.md

 The game allows you to mark the fields with a flag under which you can be sure that there is a bomb, because one field is marked with the number 1, for example, and around this field you have only one uncovered (then there is definitely a bomb).
 Such a marking can be made by right-clicking on the covered field.
 A field marked with a flag cannot be revealed with the left mouse button.
 On the other hand, the flag can be removed by pressing the right mouse button again on the field containing it.

-Additionally, in the case when we have a number of flags near the field with a number corresponding to this number, we can click on them with the left and right mouse button at the same time to reveal all other fields nearby
+Additionally, in the case when we have a number of flags near the field with a number corresponding to this number, we can click on them with the left and right mouse button at the same time to reveal all other fields nearby.

 #### Control
 - LMB - unveiling the field